 - Wipe in a generous coat of dark antique beeswax and leave for 15 minutes.

-The steps I took to finish the leather inlay:-
+Here are the steps I took to finish the leather inlay.

 - Generously rub in Leder-Balsam with a yellow duster, and wipe dry.
 This I have found effective in cleaning the leather; but it should be spot tested first as on some leathers it can remove the leather dye.